Abin-28/Side_Hustle_Project-MERN-Stack/README.md

 ## What this project is

-Hayroo is a MERN e‑commerce app:
+AuroraMart is a MERN e‑commerce app:

 - Client: React (shop UI, admin UI, auth, checkout)
 - Server: Node/Express (REST API), MongoDB with Mongoose, Braintree payments